 Race Before Modernity – Book Club

+The Race Before Modernity Book Club held meetings from 2021 – Spring 2024.
 Conceived in the spirit of developing a practical skillset, the “Race Before Modernity” book club grows out of the racially-charged protests of summer 2020.
 We view the club as the beginning to a long conversation within Medieval Studies at Princeton, one that aims to foster open dialogue about the history of racial biases.
 How, as scholars in a wide array of fields, can we contribute to positive change within our disciplines?
 How can we talk sensitively, and intelligently, about the history of structures of oppression that have long outlived the time periods in which they were born?
 We invite graduate students interested in exploring these themes to join us this year as we read an array of books that deal with racism and identity before modernity.
 Thanks to a generous grant from the Princeton Humanities Council, we have been able to bring authors to many of our book discussions.

-Previous List of Titles:
+Previous List of Titles and Events:

-February 2023.
-David Nirenberg, Neighboring Faiths: Christianity, Islam, and Judaism in the Middle Ages and Today (The University of Chicago Press, 2014).
+February 2023: David Nirenberg, Neighboring Faiths: Christianity, Islam, and Judaism in the Middle Ages and Today (The University of Chicago Press, 2014).

-April 2022.
-Surekha Davies.
+April 2023: Surekha Davies.
 Renaissance Ethnography and the Invention of the Human (Cambridge: Cambridge University Press, 2016).

-November 2022.
-Denise Eileen McCoskey, Race: Antiquity and Its Legacy (London: I.B.
+November 2022: Denise Eileen McCoskey, Race: Antiquity and Its Legacy (London: I.B.
 Tauris & Company, 2019).

-December 2022.
-(Joint Meeting with Medieval Studies Book Club).
+December 2022: (Joint Meeting with Medieval Studies Book Club).
 Claire Weeda, Ethnicity In Medieval Europe, 950-1250: Medicine, Power and Religion.
 (York: York Medieval Press, 2021).

-October 2021.
-Matthew X. Vernon, The Black Middle Ages: Race and the Construction of the Middle Ages (Cham, Switzerland: Palgrave Macmillan, 2018).
+October 2021: Matthew X. Vernon, The Black Middle Ages: Race and the Construction of the Middle Ages (Cham, Switzerland: Palgrave Macmillan, 2018).
 The session was facilitated by Andrew Finn (English).

-December 2021.
-Rogers Brubaker, Trans: Gender and Race in an Age of Unsettled Identities (Princeton, PU Press: 2016).
+December 2021: Rogers Brubaker, Trans: Gender and Race in an Age of Unsettled Identities (Princeton, PU Press: 2016).
 The session was facilitated by Belén Unzueta (Sociology).

-October 2020.
-Catherine E. Karkov, Anna Kłosowska, and Vincent W.J. van Gerven Oei, eds., Disturbing Times: Medieval Pasts, Reimagined Futures, 2020.
+October 2020: Catherine E. Karkov, Anna Kłosowska, and Vincent W.J. van Gerven Oei, eds., Disturbing Times: Medieval Pasts, Reimagined Futures, 2020.

-December 2020.
-Terence Keel, Divine Variations: How Christian Thought Became Racial Science, 2018.
+December 2020: Terence Keel, Divine Variations: How Christian Thought Became Racial Science, 2018.

-February 2021.
-Sara Lipton, Dark Mirror: The Medieval Origins of Anti-Semitism, 2014.
+February 2021: Sara Lipton, Dark Mirror: The Medieval Origins of Anti-Semitism, 2014.

-Cord J. Whitaker, Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking, 2019
+April 2021: Jean-Frédéric Schaub, Race is about Politics: Lessons from History, 2019; Cord J. Whitaker, Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking, 2019

 Humanities Council Logo